Merahkee/Reporting/ParsingForMultipleInputFile/ReadMe.txt

 9. python -m pip install pyyaml
 -------------------------------

--- SETUP FOR RUNNING SCRIPT --
+## -- SETUP FOR RUNNING SCRIPT --

 Keep the ParseFolder in the directory where the Report folder is located

-//Open the UserInputFile.txt and edit the required field as per the instruction given to the file UserInputFile.txt
+Open the UserInputFile.txt and edit the required field as per the instruction given to the file UserInputFile.txt

-//excecute the parse.bat file from the ParseFolder directory parse.bat
+excecute the parse.bat file from the ParseFolder directory parse.bat